Ellen Phillips Samuel was the daughter of one of Philadelphia’s wealthiest and most prominent Jewish families.

 In spring, Thorfinn and Gudrid set off for Vinland with a mixed party of men and women.
 They landed at Straumfjord, where Leif had built some temporary housing on one of his previous voyages, and spent their first year clearing the land around those houses for agriculture and living off the land.
 Gudrid even gave birth to Thorfinn’s son, Snorri, the first European born in North America.
 (Take that, Virginia Dare.)

-Later the settlers had their first encounters with the mysterious “Skraelings” — likely tribes of the pre-Inuit Dorset people.
+Later the settlers had their first encounters with the mysterious “Skraelings” — likely tribes of the pre-Inuit Dorset or Thule peoples.
 Their first encounters were peaceful, but put the Vikings on edge.
 Later encounters turned violent, and the Vikings only survived because the Skraelings were superstitious and fearful.
 Realizing that they were hopefully outnumbered, Thorfinn and his party gathered all the produce they could and sailed back to Greenland.
 After a few profitable trading expeditions between Greenland and Norway, Thorfinn retired to Icleand and passed into legend.

 That’s the version of the story presented in the Graenlandiga Saga, at least.
 The Saga of Eirik the Red agrees on the outline but differs on the details — whether Karlsefni traveled with Leif’s brother Thorvald and sister Freydis, how long they stayed in Vinland, exactly how long their encounters with the Skraelings played out.

 Of course, the Saga of Eirik the Red also claims that Thorfinn and company also encountered a legendary one-footed creature who shot Thorvald Eiriksson in the junk with an arrow.

 Yes it is true

 Down to the sea

 Ran like the wind